Build your advantage with news and analysis you won’t find anywhere else

 Vancouver Leading the Charge

-Vancouver’s industrial vacancy rate has dropped from 5.9% to just 2.4% in the last four years.
-With more businesses competing for less space, average net rents have shot up from $8.26 to $10.59 psf.
+Vancouver’s industrial availability rate has dropped from 5.9% in Q3 2015 to just 2.4% in Q4 2019.
+With more businesses competing for less space, average net rents have shot up from $8.26 to $13.15 psf during this timeframe.

 Record demand has pushed developers to move forward with bold ideas.